August 13, 2025

 These perks were selected based on the strength of available evidence, real-world employer results, and their ability to align with both workforce needs and organizational objectives.
 We prioritized solutions that support physical and mental health, improve workplace equity, and integrate easily into existing benefits ecosystems.

-1. Virtual healthcare programs
+1. AI Care programs

 Why it works: Employees want convenient, high-quality care that fits their schedules.
 Virtual healthcare options reduce friction and increase adherence, leading to improved health outcomes and reduced absenteeism.
+Sword's AI Care Platform takes this one step further with AI-native, personalized programs that members can access at any time or place to suit their schedule.

 Evidence: One study found that telehealth users had 38% fewer hospital admissions and 31% lower healthcare costs.¹ Virtual physical therapy programs like Sword Health show high engagement and strong clinical outcomes, with 64% fewer missed workdays among engaged members.²